bojiang3/CourseProject/README.md

 ## Discussion

-We have not complete what we planned, we start educationweb and completely failed to installed.
-We switched to this sentimental analysis project for the paper instead.
-We have complete the project for giving feedbacks on the sentiment and giving scores for the sentimentals.
-We do not have the time to imporve the frontend which we planned to do initially.
-We may work on it later after the semester to make it a better one.
+Since during our original planned project implementation - EducationalWeb, we met too many unforeseen obstacles, we decided to switch something new - this sentimental analysis project.
+We have completed the project for giving feedbacks on the sentiment and giving scores for the sentimentals.
+We may keep working on the frontend later to to improve the user experience.

 ## Video presentation

 https://mediaspace.illinois.edu/media/1_h6ncumvp

-## Sources
+## References/Sources

 - ![azure grammer](https://docs.microsoft.com/en-us/office/troubleshoot/word/spelling-grammar-checker-underline-color)
 - https://docs.microsoft.com/en-us/office/troubleshoot/word/spelling-grammar-checker-underline-color